Voodoo dolls and chants, electricity

 - Star Wars famously draws from a tremendous range of influences, many not even from Speculative Fiction, but all held together by a distinct Weird Science sensibility.

-- Mom and Dad Save the World somewhat parodies Weird Science, but in an affectionate way.
+- Mom and Dad Save the World somewhat parodies this, but in an affectionate way.

-- Stargate: the movie had a lot to do with Weird Science, as does the series'.
+- Stargate: the movie had a lot to do with this trope, as does the series.

-- The Core: the idea of taking a giant drill vehicle into the depths of the planet is pure Weird Science; unfortunately, everything else in the entire movie is particularly bad Hollywood Science.
+- The Core: the idea of taking a giant drill vehicle into the depths of the planet is this trope; unfortunately, everything else in the movie is particularly bad Hollywood Science.

 - As mentioned above this was a staple of the 30s and 40s pulps.
 Doc Savage lived off this in particular.

-- Odd example, Conan the Barbarian encounters a lost civilization in "Shadows of Xuthal" which has radium lighting and an elixir that both prologed life and healing just about any wound or injury that wasn't immediately fatal.
+- Odd example, Conan the Barbarian encounters a lost civilization in "Shadows of Xuthal" which has radium lighting and an elixir that both prolonged life and healed just about any wound or injury that wasn't immediately fatal.

-- Tarzan sometimes encoutered lost civilizations that used this.
+- Tarzan sometimes encountered lost civilizations that used this.